mk-fg/nfc-epaper-writer/README.md

     This will use [Dockerfile] as a recipe for `app-debug.apk` and put it next to that Dockerfile.

+    An older docker setup might give "unknown --output option" error, in which case [docker-buildx plugin] might be required, and command will be `docker buildx build --output type=local,dest=. .` instead of the one above.

 -   Copy generated `app-debug.apk` file to an Android device, and open it there (e.g. find and tap on it in Files app).

 -   Follow Android OS instruction popups from there on how to enable necessary settings to be able to install this tool from a sideloaded APK file.